atlassian/data-center-helm-charts/docs/docs/examples/bitbucket/BITBUCKET_SSH.md

 The above service annotations are specific to the Classic LoadBalancer, however, you can provide [NLB](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html){.external} specific [annotations](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.2/guide/service/annotations/){.external} as well.

 The default `bitbucket.service.sshPort` is set to `22` so that AWS can create a listener for this port, and as a result your ssh git URL will look like `ssh://bitbucket.example.com/project/repo`.

+!!!info "Ingress host"

     Even though `ingress` is disabled, `ingress.host` needs to be set because it is used in a few conditions in the StatefulSet template.